Ian Causley: State politics

 Causley joined the Country Party (later National Party) in 1965.
 He was elected to the New South Wales Legislative Assembly at the 1984 state election, winning the seat of Clarence for the Nationals from the incumbent Australian Labor Party (ALP) MP Don Day.
 He was promoted to state cabinet in 1988 and served as Minister for Natural Resources (1988–90 and 1991–93), Minister for Water Resources (1990–91), Chief Secretary (1990–91), Minister for Agriculture and Fisheries (1993–95) and Minister for Mines (1993–95).

-In 1990, Causley and deputy premier Wal Murray were investigated by the Independent Commission Against Corruption (ICAC) over allegations they had allowed the sale of Crown land to a National Party donor on non-commercial terms.
+In 1990, Causley and deputy premier Wal Murray were investigated by the Independent Commission Against Corruption over allegations they had allowed the sale of Crown land to a National Party donor on non-commercial terms.
 They were cleared of corruption but found to have "created a climate conducive to corrupt conduct".
 Causley successfully sued the Sydney Morning Herald for damages over the allegations.

 Federal politics

 In the federal parliament, Causley was Deputy Speaker from February 2002 to November 2007, the last five years of the John Howard Prime Ministership, under Speakers Neil Andrew and David Hawker.

+His former parliamentary colleague Larry Anthony remembered him as a man who wasn't afraid to voice his opinions which made him a rare breed in politics.

+This perhaps precluded him being appointed a federal minister despite his many years as a state minister.

 Causley retired at the 2007 election.
 He died on 27 April 2020.